renemonroy/one-chart/README.md

   /**
    * @function
    * @name my-component-name
-   * @description - This methods generates svg elements with D3.
+   * @description - These methods generate svg elements with D3.
 The arguments represent
    * info that helps to create such elements (aka components).
-   * @param {Object} componentConfig - It passes whatever you decided to use as config
+   * @param {Object} componentConfig - It passes whatever you decide to use as config
    * for the component.
 As convention it should have at least a `value` property.
    * @param {Object} chartConfig - Multiple properties (scales, dimensions,
    * internalDimensions, schema, svg, theme and others) which help to create and render